ShrivardhanGoenka/SoftwareEngineeringProject2024/lab2/README.md

 ### Class Diagrams

+The Entity Class Diagram can be found [here](./Entity%20Class%20Diagram.pdf)

+#### Stereotype Diagram

 The stereotype diagram showing the relationship between the boundary classes, control classes, and entity classes can be found [here](./Stereotype%20Diagram.pdf)

-#### Stereotype Diagram
+### Sequence Diagrams

 #### Dialog Maps